OUR WORLD NEEDS SUSTAINABLE, ZERO EMISSION ENERGY SOLUTIONS.

 New Zealand already produces thousands of tonnes of hydrogen each year.
-Most hydrogen produced in NZ is from natural gas (CH4) using a process called steam reformation, or from imported crude oil.
+Most hydrogen produced in New Zealand is from natural gas (CH4) using a process called steam reformation, or from imported crude oil.
 The by-product carbon is released to the atmosphere.
 This 'brown' hydrogen is used by industry and export products for New Zealand.

 This is a clean method of